WeiJinCA/EmployeeManagementSystem/README.md

 # EmployeeManagementSystem

-This employee management system is baesd on Spring Boot to Implement CRUD functions.
-MySQL is used to fecth employee data.
+This system is a simple demo about CRUD operations of employee data.

+# Technology Stack
+- Front-end: Thymeleaf
+- Backend: Spring Boot
+- Database: MySQL